Faith & Justice

 This group encourages parishes to honour, encourage and explore the potential and vocation of Christians in later years within their local church and wider community.
 The chair of the group is Michael Collyer.

 The Bishop's Adviser on Black, Asian and Minority Anglicans leads this group in work promoting race and cultural awareness.
 It aims to encourage full participation of minority ethnic Anglicans at all levels within the church.
 Revd Anesia Cook, the Bishop's Adviser on Black, Asian and Minority Anglicans can be contacted on 0114 2509716.
 Click here to download the terms of reference for the group.

 The Diocese of Sheffield is a member of the Dementia Action Alliance.
 The working group resources parishes to look at the role they play in supporting people with dementia and their carers.
 The working group is part of the new South Yorkshire Dementia Faith Network hosted on the St Peter's College website.
 You can get more information about dementia and join the network here https://www.stpeterscollege.org.uk/dementia-care.

 This group is chaired by Dr Jackie Butcher, the Bishop’s Adviser on world development who can be contacted on 0114 2621293.
 The group provides information support and advice on how parishes can engage with issues of global concern.

-The Environmental Group seeks to encourage churches and individuals across the diocese to care for the environment that God has entrusted to us.
-The group is chaired by The Revd Dr Michael Bayley, the Bishops Adviser.
+The Environmental Group seeks to encourage churches and individuals across the diocese to care for God’s creation which he has entrusted to us.
+The group is chaired by Jo Chamberlain who can be contacted on firstname.lastname@example.org.